emma-sax4/emmasax4.info/_posts/2020-02-22-the-benefits-of-gratitude.md

 ### It keeps the "feel-goods" in our minds longer 🤔😊👍🏼

-Recognizing the good things in the world keeps those "feel-goods" in our minds longer.
+Recognizing the good things in the world keeps those happy feelings in our bodies longer.
 Let's say you get a congratulatory note from your boss at work at 9am.
 Most likely that will lead to some additional motivation and happy feelings.
 But by 7pm when you get home, you may have forgotten about this.
 But if you sit down and make a gratitude list before bed, this note will come back to your mind, prompting you to recall those happy emotions you felt earlier in the day.
 Then perhaps you'll tell your significant other about the note, which is sharing the happy emotions... we all just got happier again, from that one note!

 ### It helps remove negative feelings 💩→🗑